Mangamahu

 NZ Folk Home - Song List - Merv's Yarns - Mangamahu

 I wrote these ballads in Palmerston North between 1979 and 1990.
-I had just left teaching in Catholic schools as a Marist Brother, and after 20 years of isolation in this big-city monastic teaching lifestyle, I was learning how to live normally again.
-These songs helped reunite me to my rural Mangamahu community.
+I had just left teaching in Catholic schools as a Marist Brother, and after 20 years of constant shifts and consequent isolation in this big-city monastic teaching lifestyle, I was learning how to live normally again.
+These songs chased away my demons, and helped reunite me to the rural Mangamahu community of my childhood.

 Thompson's Bus